Cloudismss/Dastardly-Dungeon-Dwellers/README.md

 ## Building
 Run `git clone --recursive https://github.com/Cloudismss/Dastardly-Dungeon-Dwellers.git` to clone the project with dependencies.

-Build via `cmake` command within a build folder of your choosing.
+Build via `cmake` command targeting the root project directory from within a build folder of your choosing.

 ## Game Information